estilen/ait-easytimetable/README.md

 # ait-easytimetable
 RESTful API built with Flask to provide an interface to AthloneIT class timetables.

+The API is currently deployed to a Digital Ocean droplet.

 ## Usage

 To request a timetable, you will need to send a GET request to the API, with the relevant course code as a `course_code` parameter.
 The URL structure should be as follows: